 Fidelity will not be responsible for losses arising through it providing services under the Plan.
 Also, for anything it does or omits to do unless that failure is a breach of the Financial Services and Markets Act 2000, the Prudential Regulation Authority / Financial Conduct Authority rules, or is the result of lack of due skill, care and diligence by Fidelity or its employees or agents.
-Fidelity will not be responsible for losses arising from matters beyond its control, including fire, explosion, war, industrial disputes, or breakdown of equipment.
+Fidelity will not be responsible for losses arising from matters beyond its control, including fire, explosion, war, industrial disputes, or breakdown of equipment or any other event which is classified as force majeure.